EndPointCorp/end-point-blog/2025/03/understanding_the_relationship_between_apex_and_salesforce.md

 - salesforce
 ---

-Salesforce has become a cornerstone for businesses looking to streamline their customer relationship management and beyond.
+Salesforce has become a cornerstone for businesses looking to streamline their customer relationship management and more.
 At the heart of its customization capabilities lies Apex, a powerful programming language designed specifically for the Salesforce platform.
 In this post, we'll explore the relationship between Apex and Salesforce and touch on how Apex differs from the general-purpose language Java.

 ### Apex and Salesforce